 Goop Exfoliating Instant Facial Before & After

 Because of the mask’s reddening effects, I only ever use it in the evenings.
 After rinsing off, I’ll do a quick wash with a gentle facial cleanser (to remove any leftover essential oils that might irritate my skin).
-Then I’ll apply a hydrating face oil (I’ve been using this one lately and I love it!) and let my skin rest overnight.
+Then I’ll apply a hydrating face oil and let my skin rest overnight.
 The next morning, it will look completely refreshed and refined, and so glowy and healthy that I often find myself doing double-takes in the mirror!

 I’ve been using goop’s Exfoliating Instant Facial for the past three weeks now, and I have say, between this and the blackhead-extracting Art Natural’s mask (which I’ve also been using once weekly), my pores have been visibly clearing up and shrinking down in size!